Improving Quantum Computation by Optimized Qubit Routing: Solving the Token Swapping Problems

 \section{Solving the Token Swapping Problems}

-We now turn to the solution of the token swapping problems which need to be solved as the second step in the proposed routing procedure once an optimal TAP solution has been found.
-Indeed, we will describe two solution methods for the token swapping problem: an efficient approximation algorithm as well as an exact branch-and-bound approach.
+We now turn to the solution of the token swapping problems which need to be solved as the second step in the proposed routing procedure, once an optimal TAP solution has been found.
+Token swapping is known to be NP-hard (see \eg \cite{miltzow2016}).
+We will develop two solution methods for the token swapping problem: an efficient approximation algorithm as well as an exact branch-and-bound approach.